nimh-dsst/dsst-rtd/docs/guides/github/transfer.md

 ## Step 1: Go to the existing repository you want to transfer ownership

-Go to an existing repository on GitHub.
+Go to the existing repository on GitHub from which you'd like to transfer ownership somewhere else.

 ![Top of the existent repository's homepage](images/repo_top.jpg)